Governance – Managing the Village Hall Charity

-- The treasurer and one other of the bank signatories (which would normally include two of the following the treasurer, secretary, chair or vice chair) shall sign cheques and issue BACS payments.
+- The treasurer and one other of the bank signatories (which would normally include two of the following the treasurer, secretary or chair or shall sign cheques and issue BACS payments.

 - The COM must approve all expenditure over an agreed limit but in the case of an emergency the officers to approve expenditure and report to the next COM meeting.